ltgcgo/docs/src/octavia/support/screen.md

 ### Octavia QY
 * **Lead developer**: Lumière Élevé

 A recreation of the screens on the Yamaha QY line up, with help from JayB.
+Additional chord bitmaps and positioning also received help from GFHK-SDGM.

 ### Octavia PSR
 * **Lead developer**: GFHK-SDGM

-A recreation of the screens on Yamaha PSR.
+A recreation of the screens on Yamaha PSR-170.

 ### Octavia SC-8850
 * **Lead developer**: Lumière Élevé